MEED celebrates pioneering Middle East news for 69 years

 MEED set out all those years ago to offer the business community and government analysts vital information on economic development and commercial opportunities in the region.
 While the medium might have changed, morphing from newsletter to newsstand to online, MEED has not deviated from this original, unwavering mission.

 In its early days, MEED was the only comprehensive source of information on the Middle East.
-Now it is the region’s leading subscription-based online business intelligence service, offering – as it has done done for decades – the latest business news, interspersed with political updates, comment and analysis.
+Now it is the region’s leading subscription-based online business intelligence service, offering – as it has done for decades – the latest business news, interspersed with political updates, comment and analysis.

-From newsletter to newstand
+From newsletter to newsstand

 The first issue of Middle East Economic Digest (MEED) was published on 8 March 1957 as a hand-printed newsletter in the wake of the Suez invasion.

-Former editor the late Abdullah Jonathan Wallace – son of MEED’s founder, Elizabeth Collard (pictured, right) – remembers first working at MEED when he was 15 years old.
+Former editor, the late Abdullah Jonathan Wallace – son of MEED’s founder, Elizabeth Collard (pictured, right) – remembers first working at MEED when he was 15 years old.
 He would come home from school on Thursday evenings to his mother’s Dickensian office in the then highly unfashionable Covent Garden area of London.

 “My job was to fill the 100-or-so envelopes of the subscribers and take them to the post office.
 Many people would pass by on press day to help collate and staple the newsletter,” he recalled.